MLHale/containerize-experiment-stimuli/README.md

 ## Requirements
 * [ChromeDriver](http://chromedriver.chromium.org/downloads) Version 2.46
     * Must declare the path to the ChromeDriver in contain.py before use
-* Windows, MacOS, or Linux or OS acceptable
+* Windows, MacOS, or Linux

 ## Installation
 ```